Decorative service page background

 Professional infographic showing four key physiotherapy techniques for arthritis management: manual therapy with joint mobilization grades, progressive resistance training protocol with specific exercises and progression timeline, aquatic exercise programming with water temperature and exercise specifications, and home exercise compliance strategies with tracking methods and habit formation techniques.
 Each section includes specific measurements, timeframes, and success metrics for implementing evidence-based arthritis treatment approaches.

-Manual Therapy and Hands-On Techniques
+Hands-On Manual Therapy Techniques

 One of the core components of physiotherapy for arthritis is manual therapy.
 This is a hands-on approach where your therapist uses skilled movements to work directly on your joints and soft tissues.
 They might use gentle mobilization techniques to improve your joint’s range of motion or soft tissue massage to release tight muscles that are contributing to your pain.
 It’s a targeted treatment that can provide immediate relief from stiffness and discomfort.
 By directly addressing the physical restrictions caused by arthritis, manual therapy helps restore function and makes it easier to move with less pain.

-Low-Impact Exercise and Strengthening Programs
+Custom Low-Impact Exercise Programs

 The idea of exercising with sore joints can feel counterintuitive, but movement truly is medicine for arthritis.
 Your physiotherapist will guide you through low-impact exercises that get your heart rate up without putting stress on your joints.
 Activities like walking, cycling, or swimming are fantastic options.
 They’ll also create a strengthening program focused on building up the muscles around your affected joints.
 Stronger muscles act like a support system, taking pressure off the joints, which helps reduce pain and improve stability.
 This is a key strategy for effective pain management.